GerHobbelt/chokidar/README.md

 This in turn provides <a href="https://github.com/electric-eloquence/gulp#readme" target="_blank">
 long-term support for gulp at major version 3</a>.

+The scoping of this package makes it an entirely different package from unscoped Chokidar and precludes any access from any Chokidar dependents if it installed with the usual `npm install` command.

+Instead, follow these instructions:

 ## Install
 * Latest version (without Git):
   * `npm install --save https://github.com/electric-eloquence/chokidar/tarball/v1-lts`